AmbiqAI/heartkit/docs/usage/cli.md

 ## [Evaluate](../modes/evaluate.md)

 The [evaluate](../modes/evaluate.md) command will test the performance of the model on the reserved test sets for the specified `task`.
-The routine can be customized via the configuration file.Please refer to [HKTaskParams](../modes/configuration.md#hktaskparams) to see supported options.
+The routine can be customized via the configuration file.
+Please refer to [HKTaskParams](../modes/configuration.md#hktaskparams) to see supported options.

 !!! example "CLI"